Naanum Oru Penn

-Naanum Oru Penn is an adaptation of Sri Shailash Dey's Bengali play Bodhu.
+Naanum Oru Penn is an adaptation of Sri Shailesh Dey's Bengali play Bodhu.
 The film is the second production of Murugan Brothers, a subsidiary of AVM Productions, and the feature film debut of Rajan.
 The soundtrack and background score were composed by R. Sudarsanam, while the lyrics for the songs were written by Kannadasan, Panchu Arunachalam, Ku.
 Ma.
 Balasubramaniam and V. Seetharaman.

 Naanum Oru Penn was released on 7 June 1963.
 The film earned positive critical feedback and went on to become a commercial success.
-It won many awards, including the National Film Award for Best Feature Film in Tamil, the Filmfare Award for Best Tamil Film and Cinema Fans Award for Best Film.
-The film was remade in Telugu as Naadi Aada Janme and in Hindi as Main Bhi Ladki Hoon (1964).
+It won many awards, including the National Film Award for Best Tamil Feature Film, the Filmfare Award for Best Tamil Film and Cinema Fans Award for Best Film.
+The film was remade in Hindi as Main Bhi Ladki Hoon (1964) and Telugu as Naadi Aada Janme (1965).
 Both the versions were directed by Tirulokachander with Ranga Rao reprising his role.

 Plot

 The Zamindar of Selvapuram is unable to get over the death of his wife and continues grieving her.
 His sons Bhaskar and Balu live with him.
-Sabapathi, the Zamindar's brother-in-law, lives in the same house with his wife and son, and secretly lusts for the Zamindar's wealth.
+Sabapathi, the Zamindar's brother-in-law, lives in the same house with his wife and son and secretly lusts for the Zamindar's wealth.
 Bhaskar, the older son, desires to marry an attractive and educated girl.
 Balu and his collegemate Malathi are lovers.

 Kali, the Zamindar's trusted servant, advises the Zamindar to have Bhaskar married, believing the bride would fill the void left by the Zamindar's wife.
 The Zamindar tasks Sabapathi with finding a girl for Bhaskar.
 Sabapathi cunningly schemes to have Bhaskar marry Kalyani, a dark-skinned, illiterate girl whose brother Chidambaram is a grocer.
 He takes Balu and Bhaskar to Chidambaram's house.
 There, he tricks them by presenting Kalyani's younger sister, revealed to be the more attractive Malathi.
 Bhaskar agrees, and Balu becomes disheartened.
 The Zamindar agrees to the marriage without having seen the bride.

 On the day of the marriage, the truth is revealed and everyone abuses Kalyani.
 But to protect her grace and his esteem, Bhaskar decides to continue with the marriage.
 Sabapathi, to save himself, pins the manipulation on Chidambaram.
 The Zamindar, who is displeased over not getting an attractive daughter-in-law, cancels the reception arrangements, and refuses to bless the newly married couple.
 He treats Kalyani poorly and she becomes depressed.
 Kalyani, oblivious to Sabapathi's machinations, apologises to Bhaskar and he wholeheartedly accepts her.
 The Zamindar too gradually begins to accept her.

 Months later, Kalyani becomes pregnant.
 Bhaskar, unaware that Kalyani cannot read, sends her a letter asking her to prepare dinner for his visiting friends and appear presentable, but is dismayed when neither instruction is followed.
-He berates her until she apologises and confesses she is illiterate; Kalyani explains that, following her parents' death, she sacrificed her education to support Malathi.
+He berates her until she apologises and confesses that she is illiterate; Kalyani explains that, following her parents' death, she sacrificed her education to support Malathi.
 Kalyani's trauma causes her to miscarry.